Finder's Pick for

-Social Capital Hedosophia is a grouping of six special purpose acquisition companies (SPACs) founded in 2019 and headquartered in Palo Alto, California.
-The blank check company group was founded by tech executive and venture capitalist Chamath Palihapitiya and created with the intention of acquiring privately held companies to bring them to the public market.
+Social Capital Hedosophia is a grouping of 6 special purpose acquisition companies (SPAC) founded in 2019 and headquartered in Palo Alto, California.
+The blank check company group was founded by tech executive and venture capitalist, Chamath Palihapitiya.
+It was created with the intention of acquiring privately held companies to bring them to the public market.

 While still relatively young, Social Capital Hedosophia made its fair share of headlines when it acquired Virgin Galactic — the British commercial spaceflight company — in 2019.
 Following the success of its first merger, Palihapitiya said there was plenty more in the works for Social Capital Hedosophia.

 Both Social Capital and Social Capital Hedosophia were founded by Chamath Palihapitiya.
 And although they share similar names, they’re separate entities with unique investment objectives.

 Social Capital is Palihapitiya’s private venture capital firm, founded in 2011 and headquartered in San Francisco.
 The firm backs companies from a variety of industries, including Bustle, Imperium, Slack, SurveyMonkey and Wealthfront.

 Unlike Social Capital Hedosophia, Social Capital doesn’t acquire the companies it invests in.
 Instead, the venture capital firm focuses on funding startups in emerging markets with high growth potential.
 To date, it has made 381 investments and 49 exits.
 However, Social Capital has also created 6 SPACs.

 You will need a brokerage account to invest in Social Capital Hedosophia in one of 2 ways: